 Huawei's TruSee 3.0 heart rate monitor measures your heart rate.
 Thanks to machine learning, the measurement should be very accurate.
 It's hard to compare the heart rate monitor to those on other devices.
 The Watch GT always reads my pulse correctly even when I'm exercising.

 Two heads are better than one

 What sets the Huawei Watch GT apart from most other Smartwatches is the battery life.
 The watch can last up to a whole month without recharging - at least if it is only used for the time and without a paired smartphone.
-Anyone who has activated notifications, regular heart rate monitoring and other things and has not completed more than 90 minutes of tracking per week will still get two weeks of battery life.
+According to Huawei, anyone who has activated notifications, regular heart rate monitoring and other things and has not completed more than 90 minutes of tracking per week will still get two weeks of battery life.

 Huawei achieves this mega endurance by having not one but two MPUs on the SoC in the Watch GT.
 One is responsible for the basic functions and is extremely economical, the other does everything else.
-The chipset does not come from Hisilicon, but is an ARM Cortex M4.
+The chipset does not come from HiSilicon, but is an ARM Cortex M4.
 The battery in the Huawei Watch GT has a capacity of 420 mAh and is powered with the included charging cable via USB.

 Even when I just first started using the Watch GT, it was already clear to me what conclusion I would reach: the watch is pleasant to wear and doesn't have many functions, but it has an extremely strong battery that it almost doesn't matter to me how little the watch can do.
 It's a bit paradoxical: I don't ordinarily wear a watch, but I kind of like this modern smartwatch.
 Yes, I know it's more of a fitness tracker and can't do much more, but at least I can count on using it for two weeks without recharging it.
 So all in all, I like the Huawei Watch GT and it's not too pricey.